abhiss/symmetrical-octo-waffle/ProjectDocument.md

 ### Velocity (Finalization)
 Velocity is the finalized vector once the frame has completed its calculations.
 The finalized vector is `InputVelocity + ForceVelocity`.
 We then send this vector to the [Move()](https://github.com/abhiss/symmetrical-octo-waffle/blob/cfe0206d7430113f01e44b3a2926e4c01a8503fa/Assets/Scripts/Character/CharacterMotor.cs#L84) function provided by the component.
 Once the component receives this vector, it will perform the collision calculations for us, allowing the players to move as if they were a rigidbody.
 However now we have a great degree of control and can expand upon the movement code when needed.

+### Jetpack & Sliding
+These "abilities" display the pay off of using the Unity's `CharacterController` component with the addition of our [CharacterMotor.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/main/Assets/Scripts/Character/CharacterMotor.cs) component.

+The [Jetpack.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/BranchJustForDocument/Assets/Scripts/Abilities/JetPack.cs) uses Kinematic equations (SUVAT), derived with help of [Sebastian Lague's Kinematic Equations Video](https://www.youtube.com/watch?v=IvT8hjy6q4o).
+With the help of the video, we were able to create the static [Trajectory.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/main/Assets/Scripts/Misc/Trajectory.cs) class.
+Each trajectory can return an arc, but we weren't able to fully display this system.
+When the player presses `SpaceBar`, the player will jump to the cursors `WorldPosition` and land on the target.

+The sliding (intenerally named as [Dash.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/main/Assets/Scripts/Abilities/Dash.cs)) component displays the input projection working as planned.
+Without the input projection onto the plane, the player would slide off forward and off sloped surfaces rather than sliding down the slope as one would expect.
+The `CharacterMotor` has an option for scripts to [override the input](https://github.com/abhiss/symmetrical-octo-waffle/blob/cfe0206d7430113f01e44b3a2926e4c01a8503fa/Assets/Scripts/Character/CharacterMotor.cs#LL10C43-L10C60), which is what the slide script uses.

 ## Animation and Visuals

 **Assets Used:**